NJ governor weighs in on Newsom attacking DeSantis in Florida: ‘I like it’

 He also criticized the court for a decision last month that rejected a New York law preventing people from carrying concealed weapons.
 Murphy said the country had done too little to prevent gun violence in the wake of the latest shooting on the Fourth of July in Highland Park, Ill.

-Murphy also spoke about the two bills he signed into law on Friday that ensures out-of-state residents who come to New Jersey can access reproductive services and reproductive health care providers.
+Murphy also spoke about the two bills he signed into law on Friday that ensure out-of-state residents who come to New Jersey can access reproductive services and reproductive health care providers.